-We are delighted to announce that local sculptor and ceramicist Jim Robison will be our Featured Artist in 2013.
+We were delighted that local sculptor and ceramicist Jim Robison was our Featured Artist in 2013.

 Jim Robison has lived in the Holme Valley since 1975.
 He established the well known Booth House Gallery that year as both studio space and a venue to promote other artists’ work.
 And his work has been part of the Art Week exhibition every year since then.

 His journey here started in the flat prairie landscapes of his native Missouri, via the vast horizons of Iowa where he qualified and practiced as an art teacher, before landing in Yorkshire, the home of his English born wife Liz and going on to teach art at Bretton Hall College for 25 years.
 Jim’s first career at 17 was as an engineer in the United States Air Force working with jet engines, an unlikely start for an artist.
 It was an art teacher at his local college who had a profound influence on him.
 Jim says of this inspirational teacher:

 “…he encouraged us to ask ‘why’ questions… and from then on I started to see the world differently….I noticed one day the cornfields in Iowa were like a tapestry, I could see a warp and a weft”.

 This engagement with the landscape is still evident in his work today.
 The relatively flat, vast landscapes of Missouri and Kansas of his childhood may well be why the rugged Yorkshire countryside is so interesting to him.
 He says: